 Coming from somewhere else?
 Unfortunately, we don't offer departures from cities that are not listed, but you can book your own connecting flights separately.

-Day 2: Tokyo.
-Arrive early this evening in Tokyo, one of the world's main economic centers and Japan's modern capital, as well as its largest city.
+Full Day Itinerary: Arrive early this evening in Tokyo, one of the world's main economic centers and Japan's modern capital, as well as its largest city.
 Your tour host will meet you upon arrival and escort you to your deluxe, centrally located hotel.
 En route, you'll have your first glimpse of the stunning, modern skyline and glittering neon-lit streets that are quintessential Tokyo.
 You'll also receive a short briefing about details of your tour of Japan.
-Accommodations: Tokyo Prince Hotel Park Tower.

-Day 3: Tokyo.
-After breakfast, set out on a guided tour to explore some of Tokyo's main sites.
-Begin at the Tokyo Tower, modeled after—and slightly taller than—the Eiffel Tower in Paris, where you will enjoy a wonderful view of the city.
+Full Day Itinerary: After breakfast, set out on a guided tour to explore some of Tokyo's main sites.
+Begin at the Tokyo Tower, modeled after—and slightly taller than—the Eiffel Tower in Paris, from which you'll enjoy a wonderful view of the city.
 Proceed to the historic Imperial Palace, which dates back to the 15th century and is the former site of Edo Castle and the present residence of the Emperor of Japan.
 Visitors are not permitted inside this very private residence of royalty, but you will enjoy a walk through the beautiful East Gardens, with views of the ancient castle walls and ruins.